Homemade Vegetable Beef Soup

 Growing up on vegetable soup

-When I was growing up, we only had vegetable soup without any kind of meat in it.
-In the summertime, or when the “garden came in,” it would be time to make vegetable soup that would be canned in Mason jars and placed in the pantry for cold winter days.
+When I was growing up, vegetable soup was always made without meat.
+In the summertime, when the garden “came in,” it was time to make vegetable soup to can in Mason jars and store in the pantry for those cold winter days.

-It was a chore!
-We would peel and chop tomatoes, cut corn off the cob, shell peas and butterbeans, and pull onions and carrots up out of the ground and chop them.
-Sometimes my mom would add okra but not always, and sometimes green beans.
+It was a lot of work!
+We peeled and chopped tomatoes, cut corn off the cob, shelled peas and butterbeans, and pulled onions and carrots from the garden to chop.
+Occasionally, my mom would add okra or green beans, but not always.

 The Garden

-Canning vegetable soup was hard work but it sure was nice when all you had to do was go to the pantry, grab and jar, heat it up, and make a pan of cornbread))
+Canning vegetable soup was hard, hot work, but it was so rewarding.
+On a cold winter’s day, all you had to do was grab a jar, heat it up, and whip up a pan of cornbread for a comforting, homemade meal.
+Those memories—and that soup—were worth every bit of effort! 🍲🍞

 Grace

-I hope you will give me some grace when I blog about a recipe.
-I’m not a food blogger and I do try to write accurately, but I make mistakes for sure!
-My posts are always checked for errors but occasionally I may call a word wrong so if I write or say something that doesn’t sound clear to you, please call me out on it!
-I had rather answer a question than have you try something that doesn’t make sense!
+I hope you’ll extend me a little grace when I blog about recipes.
+I’m not a food blogger, and while I do my best to write accurately, I know I make mistakes!
+My posts are checked for errors, but occasionally, I might use the wrong word or explain something in a way that’s unclear.
+If something doesn’t make sense, please don’t hesitate to call me out—I’d much rather answer your question than have you try something that leaves you confused.

 Vegetable Beef Soup